NURUSTABAS/2025/README.md

 - **Object Movement:**
   - _Minimum Object Area_: Filters out small, insignificant movements

-Changing any parameter or switching between detection types automatically re-runs the analysis on the uploaded video.
+Changing any parameter or switching between detection types does **not** automatically re-run the analysis.
+You must click the **'Analizi Başlat'** button in the "Upload & Analysis" tab to update the results with the new settings.

 ## 4. Core Code Snippets